Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 - Trying to implement Recursive descent parsing with an iterative component to avoid infinite loop (see parse_main.c).
 New branch created that corresponds to the task: `parse_cmd_prefixes_suffixes`

 # 19/9/24
+- With Cmegret @42 Lausanne
-- Still implementing parsing of command suffixes; need to refactor things
+- Still implementing parsing of command suffixes; need to refactor parsing_main.c

+# 20/9/24
+- Call with Cmegret: discussed his work on new prompt, refactoring, and parsing issues.
+Ideas: make diagram(s), ask Copilot, go ahead and refactor when things work